Visit our Health Index for More Subjects, Conditions and Answers

-What is irradiation?
+Irradiated foodsWhat is irradiation?

-Irradiation is the process of treating food and other consumer products with gamma rays, x-rays, or high voltage electrons to kill potential harmful bacteria and parasites, delay sprouting, and increase shelf life.
-Irradiation is also referred to ass "ionizing radiation" because it produces energy waves strong enough to dislodge electrons from atoms and molecules, thereby converting them to electrically charged particles called ions.
+Irradiation is the process of treating food and other consumer products with gamma rays, x-rays, or high voltage electrons to kill potential harmful bacteria and parasites, delay sprouting, and increases shelf life.
+Irradiation is also referred to as “ionizing radiation” because it produces energy waves strong enough to dislodge electrons from atoms and molecules, thereby converting them to electrically charged particles called ions.
 Ionizing radiation reduces the number of disease causing organisms in foods by disrupting their molecular structure and killing them.
-Other terms commonly used to identify ionizing irradiation are "cold pasteurization" and "irradiation pasteurization".
+Other terms commonly used to identify ionizing irradiation are “cold pasteurization” and “irradiation pasteurization”.

 Which foods are approved for irradiation?